 Can I travel if I am on probation?

 You can usually only travel if you have written permission from a manager.
-You have to fill in an application to travel when on probation and give it to the supervising Probation Officer four weeks in advance.
+You have to fill in an application to travel when on parole and give it to the supervising Probation Officer four weeks in advance.
 You must have all required documentation and support from the supervising officer along with your application.

 Parole is the conditional release of offenders who have served at least one third (1/3) of their term of imprisonment.
 The Parole Board grants or revokes Parole Orders.